 Hus, the logical choice for an estate agent in Truro

-Lemon Quay is the city’s hub.
-An open plaza which is home to the bi-weekly farmers market as well as a regular festivals, art and craft markets and exhibitions.
+Lemon Quay is the City’s hub.
+An open plaza which is home to the bi-weekly farmers' market as well as regular festivals, art and craft markets and exhibitions.
 Situated on the Quay is the Hall for Cornwall, which hosts everything from popular touring shows, Shakespeare, ballet to rock concerts.

 Because Truro is compact, getting about on foot is easy.
 The railway in the centre of town is on the mainline from Penzance to London, and in the summer a ferry can take you through the beautiful Carrick Roads to Falmouth.
 Truro is perfectly situated between the dramatic beaches of the North and the beautiful beaches of the South which means that days out on either coast are within easy reach.